-We all remember fruit flies (Drosophila spp., usually melanogaster) from our days in school when we mixed up that delicious concoction of gelatinous goo for them to lay their eggs in so their larvae would have something to eat when they hatched.
+You may remember fruit flies (scientifically speaking Drosophila, usually melanogaster) from your days in school, specifically biology class.
+The good times when we mixed up that delicious concoction of gelatinous goo for them to lay their eggs in so their larvae would have something to eat when they hatched.
 It was a hell of a good time.
 We got to watch fruit flies mate, lay eggs, hatch, eat their little hearts out, metamorphosise, and start all over again.
 Even more fun, for me at least, was gassing them, counting them, and looking for and recording mutations through the generations.
 Sadly, though, that was my first and last enjoyable experience with the fruit fly.
 After I moved out of my parents’ place, I had the freedom to be a slob, not do my dishes for weeks, and leave anything I wanted laying around for as long as I wanted.
-Bad idea.

-Turns out my new-found freedom was allowing me to inadvertently create a haven for fruit flies (not fruit flys) and fruit fly reproduction.
+Not a great idea, especially for the fruit flies.
 I learned the hard way that fruit flies are pretty fond of not only lab-created gelatinous goo, but also large food-like messes, especially, as their name suggests, old fruits and vegetables.
 It doesn’t stop there, though.
 Fruit flies are attracted to, and will lay their eggs in, almost any form of moist decaying organic matter.
 To make matters worse, they can lay in excess of 500 eggs at a time.
-That being said, you can see how swarms of the things can appear in your home virtually overnight and, if not taken care of promptly, can rapidly increase their numbers exponentially.
+That’s a lot of nasty floaty bugs.
 While they are a year-round problem, they tend to be worst in late summer and early fall.
 But since you’re probably getting impatient with my biology lesson, allow me share a few things I was forced to learn, and let’s start killing fruit flies.

 Fruit Fly Identification